 Amref’s approach: community-led ARP

-“More than a decade ago, while Amref was working side-by-side with the Maasai community, the community proposed to design their own alternative to FGM/C which is called the alternative rite of passage (ARP).
-They asked Amref for support with this.”
+“More than a decade ago, while Amref was working side-by-side with the Masai community, the community proposed to design their own alternative to FGM/C which is called the alternative rite of passage (ARP).
+They asked Amref for support with this.

-The Alternative rites of passage that Amref implement have a common aim: to ensure a better future for girls, allowing them to go to school as long as possible, empowering them by informing them on their rights in terms of their health and sexuality.
+The ARP that Amref implement have a common aim: to ensure a better future for girls, allowing them to go to school as long as possible, empowering them by informing them on their rights in terms of their health and sexuality.
 To achieve this goal, the involvement, support and recognition of the whole community is necessary.

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».